ialokim/android-phone-field/README.md

  * This library uses a static list of countries generated from the `countries.json` file in the raw resources
  * This library allows to format phone numbers on the fly
  * This library provides full support even for complicated international phone prefixes
+ * This library has full i18n support for every language provided by the Android system

 ## Attributions